Monica-53/PillowComp/README.txt

 Edit,Details,Delete links are checked to match with the tutorials.
 Required changes are made in Edit.cshtml
-Movie file created by the system is compared with the tutorials After running a program and navigation to Pilloes URL and clicking on Edit link, the generated HTML for the <form> is shown and I compared it with the tutorial file
+Movie file created by the system is compared with the tutorials After running a program and navigation to Pillows URL and clicking on Edit link, the generated HTML for the <form> is shown and I compared it with the tutorial file
 Required changes made under [HttpPost] [ValidateAntiForgeryToken] Views/Movies/Edit.cshtml did not work for me.
 I moved on to Part-7 PillowsController.cs changes made and followed the remaing steps carefully not to make a mess